How Do I Keep Bees Away From My Tent?

 What if I Get Stung by a Bee?

 What if I get stung by a bee?
 If you’re stung by a bee, start by removing the stinger.
-If the stinger is still in the skin, it can continue to pump venom into the body.
+The stinger can pump venom into the body if it is still in the skin.

 Next, wash the area with soap and water to help prevent infection.
-If you’re allergic to bee stings, you’ll need to seek emergency medical treatment right away.
+If you’re allergic to bee stings, you’ll need emergency medical treatment immediately.

 To avoid getting stung by a bee in the first place, try to avoid areas where bees are known to congregate.
 Let it fly away if you find a bee instead of swatting at it.
 A single bee feels threatened when bashed at and is more likely to sting.